argilla-io/argilla/argilla/docs/getting_started/quickstart.md

 - To learn Argilla with hands-on examples, check the [Tutorials section](../tutorials/index.md).

-- To further configure your Argilla Spaces configuration, check the [Hugging Face Spaces settings guide](how-to-configure-argilla-on-huggingface.md).
+- To further configure your Argilla Space, check the [Hugging Face Spaces settings guide](how-to-configure-argilla-on-huggingface.md).